Jeep Cherokee Insurance Rates

 Wyoming | $1,434 | -$176 | -10.9% |

-Opting for high physical damage deductibles can save as much as $600 every year, while increasing your policy's liability limits will increase premiums.
+Choosing higher comprehensive and collision insurance deductibles can reduce rates by up to $600 every year, while buying higher liability limits will push rates upward.
 Changing from a 50/100 limit to a 250/500 limit will cost as much as $468 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you are likely paying $1,900 to $2,600 extra per year, depending on your age.
-High-risk driver insurance ranges as much as 42% to 132% more than the average rate.
+If you like to drive fast or tend to cause accidents, you are likely paying anywhere from $1,900 to $2,600 extra per year, depending on your age.
+A high-risk auto insurance policy is expensive and can cost as much as 42% to 132% more than the average policy.
 View High Risk Driver Rates

 Model Year | Comprehensive | Collision | Liability | Total Premium |